The Unitarian Universalist Congregation of Erie is governed by Bylaws, last revised February 2022.

 Branches of the Unitarian Universalist Congregation of Erie

-Section I. A branch is any group, living more than 30 miles away from the location of the Unitarian Universalist Congregation of Erie, who wish to join together to worship under the by-laws and policies of the Unitarian Universalist Congregation of Erie.
+Section I. A branch is any group, living more than thirty (30) miles away from the location of the Unitarian Universalist Congregation of Erie, who wish to join together to worship under the Bylaws and policies of the Unitarian Universalist Congregation of Erie.

 Section II.
 To become a branch of the Unitarian Universalist Congregation of Erie, the group’s spokesperson shall present a written request to the Board of Trustees.
 With approval from the Board of Trustees, such request will be submitted to the Congregation for final approval.
 A vote will be taken at a regular or special meeting of the Congregation.
-Approval to become a branch of the Unitarian Universalist Congregation of Erie will require three fourths affirmative vote, of the voting members present, at the time of the vote.
+Approval to become a branch of the Unitarian Universalist Congregation of Erie will require three-fourths (75%) affirmative vote, of the voting members present, physically or virtually, at the time of the vote.

-Section IV.
-Participants in the branch may become members of the congregation, with all the rights and responsibilities of membership.
+Section III.
+Participants in the branch may become members of the Congregation, with all the rights and responsibilities of membership.
 (See Article II)

-Section V. Members of the Branch will make their annual financial pledge to the Unitarian Universalist Congregation of Erie.
+Section IV.
+Members of the Branch will make their annual financial pledge to the Unitarian Universalist Congregation of Erie.
 Monies from pledges, plate cash, and fundraisers will become part of the general fund.

-Section VI.
-No branch may obligate the Congregation financially without the consent of the Executive Committee of the Board, except on items already in the approved budget of the Congregation.
+Section V. No branch may obligate the Congregation financially without the consent of the Executive Committee of the Board, except on items already in the approved budget of the Congregation.

 Section VI.
 In the absence of meetings or other activity for a period of one (1) year, the branch shall be dissolved.